AdobeDocs/campaign-standard.de-DE/help/channels/using/about-push-notifications.md

 Sie können mit Adobe Campaign personalisierte und zielgruppenspezifische Push-Benachrichtigungen an iOS- und Android-Mobilgeräte versenden.

-Diese Meldungen werden in mobilen Anwendungen empfangen, die Sie in Adobe Campaign mithilfe des Experience Platform SDK eingerichtet haben.
-For more information on this, refer to [Configuring a mobile application using Adobe Experience Platform SDKs](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html).
+Diese Meldungen werden in Mobilanwendungen empfangen, die Sie in Adobe Campaign mithilfe des Experience Platform SDK eingerichtet haben.
+For more information on this, refer to [Configuring a mobile application using Adobe Experience Platform SDKs](https://helpx.adobe.com/de/campaign/kb/configuring-app-sdk.html).

 In Adobe Campaign, mobile profile attributes data sent from mobile device are stored in **[!UICONTROL Subscriptions to an application (appSubscriptionRcp)]** resource which allows you to define the data that you want to collect from your applications&#39; subscribers.